Non me lo so spiegare

 "Non me lo so spiegare" (English: "I Can't Explain") is a song written and recorded by Italian singer Tiziano Ferro.
-It was released as the third single from his second studio album, 111.
+It was released on 13 February 2004 as the third single from his second studio album, 111.
 The music video for the song was directed by Paolo Monico.
-The song was also translated in Spanish and recorded by Tiziano Ferro himself for the Hispanic version of the album, under the title "No me lo puedo explicar".
+The song was also translated in Spanish and recorded by Ferro himself for the Hispanic version of the album, under the title "No me lo puedo explicar".

 In 2006, Ferro re-recorded the song as a duet with Italian singer Laura Pausini.
-This version of the song was included in Pausini's 2006 album Io canto and it was released as a single in March 2007.
+This version of the song was included in Pausini's 2006 album Io canto and it was released as a single on 23 March 2007.

 Background and composition

 During an interview released in November 2003, Ferro revealed that the song was initially written for his debut album, Rosso relativo, but it was not featured on the record for various reasons: "We didn't know if the album would have sold well, therefore we kept the song for the Sanremo Music Festival.
 If things would have gone bad, 'Non me lo so spiegare' would have been my entry for Sanremo".

 The song is a pop ballad, described by Musica e dischis Antonio Orlando as a "neoclassic Italian song".
 Orlando also compared "Non me lo so spiegare" to Claudio Baglioni's previous songs.